bitmax-exchange/bitmax-pro-api/source/includes/_rest_prv_order_new.md

 *ACK*

 Response with status 'Ack' to indicate new order request received by our server and passed some basic order field check.
 This is the default response type.
+If awaiting async order (ACCEPT or DONE) numbers exceeds capacity 1000, then the rest async order will be ACK automatically.

 *ACCEPT*

 Response with status "New" to indicate new order request is accepted by our match engine.
 Return normal 'Ack' response if no 'New' status update within 5 seconds.

 *DONE*